-home to visual and thought experiments by Nigerian essayist, self-portraitist, and self-taught, award-winning visual artist, Stephanie C. Nnamani.
-Nnamani is a graduate of the University of North Carolina at Greensboro with a BA in Psychology, Business Studies and Communication Studies.
-In 2009, she began practising self-portraiture to familiarise herself with the camera and examine what she calls a “layered self”.
+As a Nigerian essayist, self-portraitist, and self-taught, award-winning visual artist, Stephanie C. Nnamani prides herself on the strength of the intersections of her identities.
+In 2009, she began practising self-portraiture to familiarise herself with confidence in front and behind the camera and examine what she calls a “layered self”.

 Nnamani’s discipline draws from her journey as a first-generation immigrant to create work that examines competing concepts of absence, presence, and Otherness.